telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/pdf-export.md

 <MasterTableView style="background-image: url(yourimage)" />

->note In order to export images that are spanned over multiple columns you should invoke **PrepareItemStyle** on the corresponding grid item.
+>tip In order to export images that are spanned over multiple columns you should invoke **PrepareItemStyle** on the corresponding grid item.
 Our[PDF export](http://demos.telerik.com/aspnet-ajax/grid/examples/generalfeatures/pdfexport/defaultcs.aspx)demo uses the depicted approach.
 >